2018 Fall Lecture Series

 Our world is going through profound change.
 We will present significant data and a cogent argument based on current trends, demographics, technology, and geo-political tensions that are reshaping our future.
 What can we expect over the next 100 years?
-TICKETS
+SOLD OUT

 (FRI, NOV 9) MACHU PICCHU

 Built without the use of mortar, metal tools, or the wheel, the 15th century Peruvian city of Machu Picchu, high in the Andes, is an engineering marvel.
 But why was it built—and why was it deserted?
 SOLD OUT